 How do we develop (automated, crowdsourced, or manual) ways of auditing commemorative place names for gender and race equity in specific cities?

-These are a series of 12-unit unrestricted elective classes that DC scholars take throughout the three-year program.
-All the classes are accompanied by seminars and talks hosting guest speakers from industry, academia and government addressing a variety of issues under the thread theme.
+We have a series of project-based classes that DC scholars can take throughout the three-year program.
+Classes are accompanied by seminars and talks featuring guest speakers from industry, academia, and government who address a variety of issues under the thread theme.

 Heading photo